Private 3-Days Sahara Tour from Fes to Merzouga & Marrakech

 another valley called the valley of roses appearing with the green colors of its Alfalfa plants, olive trees, fig-trees, and grapes.
 This valley gives birth to a rose from which locals produce different cosmetic products like soap, perfumes, and skin creams.
 Locals here celebrate this rose by organizing a national festival at the end of April.
 Getting to Ouarzazate (Hollywood of Africa, Noiselessly town, The door of the desert), is a city situated in the middle of a bare plateau, south of the High Atlas Mountains.
 It is mainly inhabited by Berbers, who constructed many of the prominent Kasbahs and buildings for which the area is known.
 One of those buildings is Taourirt Kasbah diverted in the 17th century.
 Why this town is nicknamed Hollywood of Africa?
 Simply because it has been noted as a film-making location, with Morocco’s biggest studios inviting many international film companies to shoot their movies like Lawrence of Arabia (1962), The Living Daylights (1987), The Last Temptation of Christ (1988), The Mummy (1999), Gladiator (2000), Kingdom of Heaven (2005), Martin Scorsese’s Kundun (1997) and Babel (2005)

-we head to Marrakech via high atlas mountains Tizen Tichka Pass (2200 meter of altitude) During the journey we will enjoy many beautiful scenes of the Berber villages, elevated views of the mountains.
+we head to Marrakech via high atlas mountains Tizen Tichka Pass (2200 meters of altitude) During the journey we will enjoy many beautiful scenes of the Berber villages, elevated views of the mountains.

 after enjoying the spectacular mountains we get to the magical city “Marrakech” where your trip is up to end.